toddlittle/url-shortener/README.md

 ## Deploying the app

-Initial setup of the CI/CD process requires logging into the AWS [https://console.aws.amazon.com/amplify/home](Amplify console).
+Initial setup of the CI/CD process requires logging into the AWS [Amplify console](https://console.aws.amazon.com/amplify/home).

 First, you will need to connect to your github repo.
 You can do that from the Amplify home page by clicking into the url-shortener app and finding the Frontend Environments tab.
 From there select GitHub and follow the steps to connect your newly forked repo.
 Once connected, you will find the (Re)Deploy button on the app home page.

 Lastly, don't forget to setup a redirect/rewrite to make subroutes play nice.
-See the [https://stackoverflow.com/questions/57449853/react-router-dom-not-working-correctly-on-amplify-console-aws](SO).
+See the [SO](https://stackoverflow.com/questions/57449853/react-router-dom-not-working-correctly-on-amplify-console-aws).

 Once these steps are complete, the app will auto deploy and run tests on pushes to main based on the build steps in amplify.yml.
 It's also possible to configure PR builds/tests for more fine grained quality controls.